MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 First thing needed is setting up the variables to be able to query the Azure DevOps api.
 The PAT token is convert to base64 and included in the headers.
 The variables are then made available to the Universal Dashboard endpoints via the ``` New-UDEndpointInitialization ``` Cmdlet.

-### Caching Project and Build data
+### Project and Caching Build data

 Constantly calling the api is can slow the application down so a Scheduled endpoint is used along with a ```$cache ``` variable to update the build data every 5 minutes.

 The project data is only populated when the dashboard is started or restarted.
 The reason being is that the New-UDSelect element list does not update with out a restart.

-Once I have a list of projects, this list is iterated over to create a list of builds for each project, saving the properties I want to display in a pscustomobject.
+Once I have a list of projects, this list is iterated over to create a list of builds for each project, saving the properties I want to display in a pscustomobject and adding to a list.

 The final part of the $BuildDataRefresh endpoint is to sync the grid.
 This will update the grid with the new values in the build list (if there are any) when the schedule is run and the cache variable is updated.

 ### Creating the Dashboard